Subic rape case: Acquittal

-On March 26, 2009, Suzette's former lawyer, Evalyn Ursua, and Suzette's supporter on her rape case against Smith, Teresita Ang-See, told Manila Times over the phone that they had asked Presiding Justice Conrado Vasquez of the appellate court to ferret out that source.
+The US marine's appeal had been pending before the Court of Appeals for more than two years, stalled by the recusal and retirement of justices assigned to handle the case.
+On March 26, 2009, Suzette's former lawyer, Evalyn Ursua, and Suzette's supporter on her rape case against Smith, Teresita Ang-See, told Manila Times that they had asked Presiding Justice Conrado Vasquez of the appellate court to ferret out that source.

-Ang-See personally went to the chambers of Vasquez on Wednesday to give him a copy of their petition to the Supreme Court (SC) entitled "Petition for Investigation of the Execution of the Supposed Nicole Sworn Statement date 12 March 2009 and the Improper Release of the Court of Appeals Draft Ruling of Acquittal."

-Manila Times told Ang-See and Ursua that the story it ran on March 23, 2009, was a product of "enterprise journalism", not of a supposed conspiracy to help the cause of Smith.
-It reserved its right not to name the source of the "leaked draft decision".

-Ang-See said that their petition before the High Tribunal was an administrative complaint for disbarment of the justices who had shown bias for the acquittal of Smith.

 Ursua said that she had filed the petition not as a lawyer for Suzette but as a citizen of the Philippines and as an officer of the court.

-On 23 April 2009, the Court of Appeals (CA) reversed Smith's conviction, saying that no evidence was presented in court to show that the American had employed force, threat and intimidation on Nicole.
+On April 23, 2009, the Court of Appeals (CA) reversed Smith's conviction, saying that no evidence was presented in court to show that the American had employed force, threat and intimidation on Nicole.
 The court ruled that Smith's sexual tryst with "Nicole" was "a spontaneous, unplanned romantic episode", and that they were "carried away by their passions."
 The Court of Appeals also said that "Suddenly the moment of parting came and the marines had to rush to the ship.
 In that situation, reality dawned on Nicole – what her audacity and reckless abandon, flirting with Smith and leading him on, brought upon her".

-"That must have been shattering, but added to this was the mocking moments she heard from inside the van; ‘leave that bitch!’ or words to that effect-which really broke her as she shouted back in denial: I am not a bitch," it said.

 The court said: "No evidence was introduced to show force, threat and intimidation applied by the accused upon Nicole even as prosecution vainly tried to highlight her supposed intoxication and alleged unconsciousness at the time of the sexual act."